-I certify that I have audited the financial statements on pages 18 to 20 under Schedule 5A of the National Loans Act 1968 (as amended by the Finance Act 1998).
-These financial statements have been prepared under the historical cost convention as modified by the revaluation of certain investments and the accounting policies set out on pages 21 to 22.
+I certify that I have audited the financial statements on pages 21-31 under Schedule 5A of the National Loans Act 1968 (as amended by the Finance Act 1998).
+These financial statements have been prepared under the historical cost convention as modified by the revaluation of certain investments and the accounting policies set out on pages 24 to 25.

-Respective responsibilities of the Agency, Chief Executive and Auditor
+Respective responsibilities of Accounting Officer and Auditor

-As described on page 13, the Agency and Chief Executive are responsible for the preparation of the financial statements in accordance with Schedule 5A of the National Loans Act 1968 (as amended by the Finance Act 1998) and Treasury directions made thereunder and for ensuring the regularity of financial transactions.
-The Agency and Chief Executive are also responsible for the preparation of the other contents of the Report.
+As described on page 16, the Accounting Officer is responsible for the preparation of the financial statements in accordance with Schedule 5A of the National Loans Act 1968 (as amended by the Finance Act 1998) and Treasury directions made thereunder and for ensuring the regularity of financial transactions.
+The Accounting Officer is also responsible for the preparation of the other contents of the Report.
 My responsibilities, as independent auditor, are established by statute and guided by the Auditing Practices Board and the auditing profession's ethical guidance.

 I report my opinion as to whether the financial statements give a true and fair view and are properly prepared in accordance with Schedule 5A of the National Loans Act 1968 (as amended by the Finance Act 1998) and Treasury directions made thereunder, and whether in all material respects the expenditure and income have been applied to the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
-I also report if, in my opinion, the Foreword is not consistent with the financial statements, if the Agency has not kept proper accounting records, or if I have not received all the information and explanations I require for my audit.
+I also report if, in my opinion, the Foreword is not consistent with the financial statements, if the Debt Management Office has not kept proper accounting records, or if I have not received all the information and explanations I require for my audit.